bonfire-networks/bonfire-app/docs/DEPLOY.md

 You may also want to put this in the appropriate place in your system so your choice of flavour is remembered for next time (eg. `~/.bashrc` or `~/.zshrc`)

+If you're not planning on using Docker, you'll also need:

+- `export WITH_DOCKER=no`

 ## Step 2- Prepare the config